-Explore the opportunity to expand the Angel Investment Tax Credit to better address the need.
+Explore the opportunity to expand the Angel Investment Tax Credit to better address the growing need.
 The Arizona Commerce Authority (ACA) certifies \$2.5 million in tax credits each fiscal year for investments made in qualified small businesses.
 Any unused credit capacity is carried over from the preceding year.
-The amount of angel investing increased dramatically after the program was recapitalized, which shows the program truly does incentivize and encourage investors to invest when they may not have otherwise.
-Currently, the \$2.5 million in tax credits is usually fully utilized within the first half of the year.
+The recapitalization of the program led to a dramatic increase in angel investing, demonstrating its effectiveness in incentivizing and encouraging investors who might not have invested otherwise.
+Currently, the \$2.5 million in tax credits is usually fully utilized within the first half of the year and sunsets in 2031.
 The innovative companies that benefit from the Angel Investment Tax Credit investments produce high-quality, high-paying jobs, and the success of these companies results in the growth and diversification of the state's economy.
 Expansion of this program can result in more companies receiving investments, which can further increase the program's positive economic impact on the state.